Crispy Cast Iron Skillet Pizza

 - Pizza seasonings and herbs: to finish off my pizza I top with red pepper flakes, dried oregano, parmesan cheese, and chopped fresh basil.

 - Cast Iron Pans: You can use almost any pan for this that’s made of cast iron – use an original 10-inch cast iron pan, a cast iron dutch oven (without the lid), or cast iron casserole skillet (without lid).

 When the moon hits your eye like a big pizza pie, that’s amoré.— Dean Martin

 If you tried this Homemade Cast Iron Skillet Pizza recipe or any other recipe, don’t forget to rate the recipe and let me know what you think.
 I love hearing from you!
 You can also follow me on PINTEREST, INSTAGRAM, and FACEBOOK for more crave-worthy content.

-Cut dough ball in half, use hands to press out dough into even circle.
-Form into 10×10-inch circle (unless your skillet measurements are different).
+Shape pizza: Form into 10×10-inch circle (unless your skillet measurements are different).

 Assemble pizza in hot skillet: Tip: before you remove skillet, make sure your pizza shapes are prepared and toppings are ready, you do not want your pan to cool down.
 Carefully remove hot skillet from oven.
 Very carefully use a wad of paper towels/napkins to spread oil in hot skillet.
 Carefully place dough circle in pan and adjust to fit edges (picture #2 & #3).

 Add the toppings: Spread a thin layer of pizza sauce while leaving room for crust to form (you do not need to form crust – it rises on it's own).
 Sprinkle generous amount of mozzarella & parmesan cheese overtop.